 At Steritool we work hard to select the appropriate alloy for the intended use of a tool.
-Of course, we understand customers have unique needs and we pride ourselves in being able to make most tool from any alloy that your application may require.
+Of course, we understand customers have unique needs and we pride ourselves in being able to make most tools from any alloy that your application may require.

-SS ALLOY |
+| SS ALLOY |

 CHARACTERISTICS |